walterwanderley/litefs-raft/README.md

 # litefs-raft

-RAFT based leaser for embedded LiteFS
+RAFT based leaser for using [LiteFS](https://github.com/superfly/litefs) as a library.